ikus060/rdiffweb/doc/configuration.md

 Take note, it's better to enable project quota attributes when the repositories are empty.

+## SSH Key management

+Rdiffweb allow users to manage their SSH Keys by adding and removing them using the web interface.
+This feature may be disable with `--disable-ssh-keys`.

+When this feature is enabled, adding or removing an SSH Key from the web interface updates the `${user_root}/.ssh/authorized_keys` file if the file already exists.

 ## Other Rdiffweb settings

 | Parameter | Description | Required | Example |